firelit/phpdeploy/readme.md

 - `-f <json config file>` : Used to specify the location of the configuration file, defaults to `/var/www/deploy.json`.
 - `-h <json history file>` : Used to specify the location of the history file, defaults to `/var/www/deploy_history.json`.
 All deployments are recorded here to make rollbacks  quick and mindless.
 - `-w <web root>` : Used to specify the root public folder for the web server (will be replaced with symbolic link), defaults to `/var/www/html`.
+- `--no-rm` : Do not remove old deployments option.
+By default only the last 10 deployments are kept and any older ones are removed.
+This option overrides this.

 ### Examples
 Ideally, you'll tag your releases with version numbers.
 Your deployment can then reference the tag.